-The non-modeled part of the Best Estimate Liabilities of the AOV and WIA business decreased with $\in$ 47 million.
-This decrease in non-modelled business is mainly caused by modelling the PVI portfolio.
+There were no significant movements in the non-modeled part of the Best Estimate Liabilities of the AOV and WIA business.

 D.3.
 Other liabilities

 The break-out in the table below shows the value of the other liabilities by material liability class under Solvency II and IFRS.